 Mariah Brennan | Lerner Graduate Fellow

-Mariah received her Bachelors degrees in Political Science and Anthropology at the University of Connecticut in 2016.
+Mariah received her Bachelor’s degree in Political Science and Anthropology at the University of Connecticut in 2016.
 While studying political science, Mariah interned for Congresswoman DeLauro in Washington DC.
-As an intern she focused on health and military policies.
-Following her internship, Mariah pursued her Masters in Public Administration while maintaining a research fellowship with the Connecticut Democrats.
+As an intern, she focused on health and military policies.
+Following her internship, Mariah pursued her Master’s in Public Administration while maintaining a research fellowship with the Connecticut Democrats.
 Her experience in local and national politics combined with her background in policy research has inspired her to more closely examine veteran policies through a public health lens.
-Mariah will be beginning her PhD in Social Science this fall.
+After completing her coursework, Mariah spent her summer working at RAND as a Summer Associate.
+She is passionate about using research to promote public health and inform policy.

 Email Mariah: email@example.com